Hōjō Ujimasa

 Hōjō Ujimasa (北条 氏政) was the fourth head of the later Hōjō clan, and daimyō of Odawara.
-Ujimasa succeeded the territory expansion policy from his father, Hojo Ujiyasu, and achieved the biggest territory in the clan's history.
+Ujimasa succeeded the territory expansion policy from his father, Hōjō Ujiyasu, and achieved the biggest territory in the clan's history.

 Early life and rise

-In 1538, Ujimasa was born as the second son of Hojo Ujiyasu.
+In 1538, Ujimasa was born as the second son of Hōjō Ujiyasu.
 His childhood name was Matsuchiyo-maru (松千代丸).
-As Ujiyasu's first son, Shinkuro, died young, Ujimasa became the heir of Ujiyasu.
+As Ujiyasu's first son, Shinkuro, died young, Ujimasa became the apparent heir of Ujiyasu.

 In 1554, when Ujiyasu make an alliance with Takeda Shingen and Imagawa Yoshimoto.
 Ujimasa took a daughter of Shingen, Obai-in, for his lawful wife.

-Upon his father Hojo Ujiyasu's retirement, Ujimasa inherited formal leadership of the family around 1559.
+Upon Ujiyasu's retirement, Ujimasa inherited formal leadership of the family around 1559.

 Hōjō Campaign

 In 1560, Hojo clan seized Iwatsuki Castle and almost conquered whole Musashi Province.
 Ujimasa commanded in many battles, he took part in the Battle of Konodai (1564), including the Siege of Odawara (1569).

 In 1574, Ujimasa forced Sekiyado Castle of Shimosa Province under Yanada Harusuke to surrender and also forces Yuki Harutomi a vassal of Uesugi clan swore allegiance to Ujimasa.

 In 1575, he forced Gion Castle of Shimotsuke Province under Oyama Hidetsuna to surrender.

 In 1577, Ujimasa invaded Kazusa Province and realized the reconciliation with his old enemy, Satomi Yoshihiro.
 This battle marked the first battle for his heir, Hojo Ujinao.

 In 1580, after Takeda Katsuyori joined the force to support Uesugi Kagekatsu and Uesugi Kagetora killed himself, Ujimasa built a new alliance with Oda Nobunaga and Tokugawa Ieyasu.
-He invaded the territory of the Takeda clan in Suruga from both sides attacked Katsuyori, which triggered the Battle of Omosu.
+He invaded the territory of the Takeda clan in Suruga from both sides attacked Katsuyori, which triggered the Battle of Omosu and later join attack on Conquest of Koshu, from the east of Kai province at Battle of Tenmokuzan in 1582.

 In 1582, following the sudden death of Oda Nobunaga, Ujimasa took advantage of the situation and launched an attack on Oda clan territory at Battle of Kanagawa, who had received territories after the defeat of Takeda Katsuyori.

 Later, Hojo and Tokugawa clans settled a territorial dispute by giving the Tokugawa clan Kai and Shinano Provinces and the Hojo clan Kozuke Province.